oe1wkl/Morserino-32/Documentation/User Manual/Morserino-32_Manual.md

 Here are the various selections you can choose from the Start Menu (more detailed information can be found further down):

 1. **CW Keyer**.
 This is an automatic keyer that supports Iambic A, Iambic B, and Ultimatic mode.
 2. **CW Generator**.
 This either generates randomized characters and words for CW training purposes, or plays the contents of a text file in Morse code.
 You can set a number of options by choosing appropriate parameters (see the section on Parameters below).
-An interesting option for training puposes is the word double option, which plays any word (or group of charcaters, all signs etc) twice.
+An interesting option for training purposes is the word double option, which plays any word (or group of charcaters, all signs etc) twice.
 You can choose between the following at level 2:

   * **Random**: Generates groups of random characters.
 The length of the groups as well as the choice of characters can be selected in the parameters, by double clicking the black rotary knob (see the description of parameters for details).
   * **CW Abbrevs**: Random abbreviations that are very common in CW transmissions (through a parameter setting you can choose the maximum length of the abbreviations you want to train).